BTI Gamma Exposure, IV Rank & Implied Volatility

 In-the-money BTI options are typically auto-exercised at expiration.
 Out-of-the-money options expire worthless.
 Consider closing positions before expiration to avoid assignment risk.

-Explore BTI Options Data
+Analyze BTI Options

 Access institutional-grade analytics including gamma exposure, implied volatility, and real-time options flow.